oscarpe979/project_q/walkthrough.md

 ## Features Implemented

 ### 1. Core UI & Design
-- **Modern Glass Aesthetic**: A clean, light-themed interface with glassmorphism effects.
+- **Premium Glass Aesthetic**: A sophisticated light theme with refined glassmorphism, gradients, and shadows, implemented using **Vanilla CSS**.
-- **Main Layout**: Sidebar navigation, header with user profile, and a responsive schedule area.
+- **Main Layout**: Integrated sidebar with brand identity, user profile, and a sticky header.
-- **Schedule Grid**: A Google Calendar-style view with vertical time axis and horizontal day columns.
+- **Schedule Grid**: A polished, spacious view with sticky headers, subtle grid lines, and a "Google Calendar" feel.

 ### 2. Interactive Scheduling
 - **Drag and Drop**: Move events between days and times by dragging them.